 I give this book a two thumbs up.
 It was a great coming-of-age tale about a female protagonist Mimi Miller.
 Anna always develops her characters so well and is a wonderful storyteller.

-This has to be one of the best books and movies I’ve seen of late.
+This has to be one of the best books and movies.
 It is just charming to follow the story of this Irish immigrant, Eilis, and her life in Brooklyn during the 1950s.
 You’ll smile and shed a few tears, but it is just delightful from beginning to end.
 So is the movie.

 Just Kids From The Bronx by Arlene Alda (Non-Fiction)